Skip to main content

 What It Is

-Wohngeld is a monthly payment that covers part of the costs for rent or maintaining owned housing.
-The benefit is calculated individually based on household income, number of family members, rent, and region [2].
+Wohngeld is a monthly payment that covers part of the costs of rent or maintaining owned housing.
+The benefit is calculated individually based on household income, number of household members, rent, and region [4].

 Who Can Receive